 <a>“.
 This is the easiest way to open a link in a second window, but unfortunately does not respond to standard w3c. (more…)

 Today we see up close one of the most automatisms that I have made my life easier on the web.
-Many of us know the “Language Tools” offered by Google, but not everyone knows that it is possible integrate the buttons “flag" on its own site to make a machine translation, snapshot of all the content without changing the address in the URL bar.
+Many of us know the “Language Tools” offered by Google, but not everyone knows that it is possible integrate the buttons “flag” within your site to make a machine translation, snapshot of all the content without changing the address in the URL bar.
 I'm talking about GTranslate, a book which deals with the instant translation of all the content that is on a page; and an example you can see it by clicking on the flags in the right column, at the top of this site.
 In this case, the library is integrated in a a WordPress plugin (the motor that “turn” this blog), but you can use it with any website, even with static HTML pages. (more…)

 Anyone who has ever tried to create piagne HTML with Linux you will certainly clashed with the lack of WYSIWYG software developed ad hoc for our favorite operating system.
 Fortunately, today this “gap” is filled only in part due to the development of some open source programs that attempt to compensate for the lack of development in Dreamweaver (or still commercial alternatives) su piattaforma Linux, but in many ways we are still far from having reached the usability of Dreamweaver or similar.
-Today we see some of the best software for 'editing WYSIWYG developed natively for Linux.
-Thank you the blog web distortion translated for the advice that I report below. (more…)

 This technique makes use of some of the features implemented in the CSS3, the latest version.
 Unfortunately, not all browsers are still conformed to this specification, know that depending on the browser might not work.
 Newer browsers that support CSS3 are Firefox 4, Safari 5, Mobile Safari and Opera 10.
 Explore purtroppo do not support (apparently not even the next version: IE9), but however we will try not to forget IE users. (more…)